nginxinc/kubernetes-ingress/examples/ingress-resources/security-monitoring/README.md

     IC_IP=XXX.YYY.ZZZ.III
     ```

-3. Save the HTTPS port of the Ingress Controller into a shell variable:
+3. Save the HTTPS port of NGINX Ingress Controller into a shell variable:

     ```console
     IC_HTTPS_PORT=<port number>
     ```

-## 2. Deploy the Cafe Application
+## 2. Deploy the Cafe application

 Create the coffee and the tea deployments and services: